Tibor Kalman: Career

-By the 1980s, Kalman was known for being 'the 'bad boy' of graphic design' because of his antics and radical consciousness.
+By the 1980s, Kalman was known for being "the 'bad boy' of graphic design" because of his antics and radical consciousness.
 He believed that award-winning design was only possible when the client was ethical, and frequently called other designers out when he did not agree with their actions.
 He defined good design as a benefit to everyday life and should be used to increase public awareness of social issues.
 Kalman adopted a vernacular style as a way to protest corporate International Style which was the primary design style of the time.

+Artforum and Interview magazines

+Kalman acted as art director of Artforum magazine in 1987–1988, and as creative director of Interview magazine in 1989–1991, collaborating with the same editor, Ingrid Sischy, at both publications.
+He left his post at Interview after accepting an editor-in-chief position at Colors.

+Colors magazine

-Kalman became founding editor-in-chief of the Benetton-sponsored magazine Colors, in 1991.
+Kalman and Oliviero Toscani started the Benetton-sponsored magazine Colors in 1991.
 Two years later, Kalman closed M & Co. and moved to Rome, to work exclusively on Colors.
-Billed as 'a magazine about the rest of the world', Colors focused on multiculturalism and global awareness.
-This perspective was communicated through bold graphic design, typography, and juxtaposition of photographs and doctored images, including a series in which highly recognizable figures such as the Pope and Queen Elizabeth were depicted as racial minorities.
+Billed as "a magazine about the rest of the world", Colors focused on multiculturalism and global awareness.
+This perspective was communicated through bold graphic design, multilingual typography with texts in seven languages, and juxtaposition of photographs and doctored images, including a series in which highly recognizable figures such as the Pope and Queen Elizabeth were depicted as racial minorities.

-In 1999, Kalman won the AIGA medal as the 'design profession's moral compass and its most fervent provocateur'.